-“You know it isn’t healthy to let him wander around with a physical target of his delusions?”
-The Apothecary commented as he began dealt the cards a second time.
+“You know, it isn’t healthy to let him wander around with a physical target for his delusions.”
+The Apothecary commented as he began dealing the cards a second time.

 Merados grunted noncommittally as he gathered up his new set of cards.
 “Vrabin takes care of the crazy.
 I’m just here for the free drinks and the chance to solve problems with the liberal application of fire.”

-The Apothecary shook his head before setting he deck of card in the center of the table and picking up his hand.
+The Apothecary shook his head before setting the deck of cards in the center of the table and picking up his hand.

 “Now where was I?” he mused pulling thoughtfully at his right ear while looking over his cards.
 Apparently satisfied with his hand The Apothecary tossed four silver pieces onto the table.